Jury Awards $25.5 Million Verdict Against Insurance Company for Acting “Recklessly”

 During the trial, Aetna pulled some nasty stunts that backfired.
 Aetna attorney John Shely said in closing arguments that the insurance giant was proud of the three medical directors who denied coverage, even turning to thank them as they sat in the front row of the courtroom, according to jurors and other witnesses in court.
 It was a message that didn't sit well with the 12 jurors, who found that Aetna "recklessly disregarded its duty to deal fairly and act in good faith with the Cunninghams."

-You can read more about this case here.
+Read more about the case here.
 This case gives you an insight into how cold and oppressive insurance companies can be and is quite an indictment of Aetna insurance company.